A few prerequisites must be followed:

 The wetness sensor, in the shape of a leaf, must be placed within the foliage.
 In arboriculture, the sensor must be placed within the top third of the tree.
 To be even more accurate, it can be positioned opposite the prevailing wind.
 Placing it in this way allows users to record data from the zone with the greatest humidity (greater risk of fungal growth).
 It is recommended to tilt the sensor to 20° in order to be as similar as possible to a real leaf.

 The temperature and humidity sensors, protected by the slatted cover, are placed depending on the location where you want to record the data (e.g. near the ground, among foliage, or as near as possible to the shoots).

-If despite cleaning data seem inconsistent, we are here to help you.
+If you still have questions regarding your installation, we are here to help you.